-During the year, the Company paid an interim ordinary dividend of Eur25,000 (2009: Eur25,000).
-No final dividend was proposed for distribution.
+During the year, the Company paid an interim ordinary dividend of €25,000 (2010: €25,000).
+No final dividend is proposed for distribution.

 Independent auditors

 KPMG Channel Islands, as auditors of the Company, have expressed their willingness to continue in office.